Cornwall Air Ambulance: Leonardo AW169

-Reasons for choosing the new aircraft include double the fuel range reducing the need to refuel between missions, a greater cruising speed and being able to carry more medical supplies.
+Reasons for choosing the new aircraft included double the fuel range reducing the need to refuel between missions, a greater cruising speed and being able to carry more medical supplies.

 The AW169 was officially unveiled in July 2020 by Camilla, Duchess of Cornwall, the charity's patron and after whom the aircraft is named.

+In November 2023, the charity announced their new 'Heli2 Appeal', seeking to raise £2.85 million by the end of 2024 in order to buy a second AW169.
+By July 2024, the appeal had raised over £1 million.

+The new aircraft (reg G-CNLL) entered service in August 2025 and was later named The Duke of Cornwall by Queen Camilla during a visit to the Newquay airbase in September 2025.